baobabsoluciones/cornflow/cornflow-dags/README.rst

 --------------

 The generation of reports needs to have the `quarto` app installed in the system.
-To downloda and install quarto, check here: https://quarto.org/docs/download/.
+To downlodad and install quarto, check here: https://quarto.org/docs/download/.

 A report is a static/ self-contained view of an Experiment (solved or not).